Resurrection Blues: London

 The UK premiere was in March 2006 under the artistic direction of Kevin Spacey at the Old Vic.
 The play was directed by Robert Altman.
 The play suffered mass criticism despite boasting a "distinguished" cast that included James Fox, Maximilian Schell, Jane Adams (Emily) and Neve Campbell.
 It was forced to close early especially after the actress playing Emily (the American film director) left the production.
 Spacey said the cast suffered from "nerves the like of which I've never seen".

 Charles Spencer, reviewing for The Telegraph noted that "Miller was apparently revising the play right up to his death last year, after two earlier drafts had flopped in the States."

 The New York Times reviewer observed: "Between the relentless public attention and the sometimes scathing reviews, Kevin Spacey has had a rough year and a half as artistic director at the Old Vic Theater.
 But nothing was so disastrous as the debacle surrounding 'Resurrection Blues,' a star-laden production that drew horrendous reviews and closed a week early this spring, just in time for the announcement that the theater would go dark until September."

-Actors' fund reading

-An independent theatre company called Fancy Bred Theatre produced a special reading of Resurrection Blues as a fundraiser for the Actors' Fund of Canada, in February 2009, in Winnipeg, Canada.
-The reading was staged in a very physically animated style, and it ran for three nights before 180 people.
-The production, featuring many well-known professional local artists, focused mainly on the comedy and absurdities of the script.
-Audience reception was overall very positive, and the production was a great success.
-Some audience members even mentioned that the wordy script worked much better in a reading than in a fully mounted show.

-The reading was directed by Rodrigo Beilfuss.
-The cast included Sarah Constible, Michelle Boulet, Omar Khan, Toby Hughes, James Johnston, and Cory Wojcik.